anuj5926/noobcoders/replit.md

    - Changed port from 8080 to 5000 (Replit standard)
    - Changed host from `::` to `0.0.0.0` for proper binding
    - Added `strictPort: true` to ensure port 5000 is used
-   - Added HMR client port configuration
-   - Added preview mode configuration for production builds
+   - Disabled HMR to prevent connection issues in Replit environment

 2. **Workflow Configuration**:
    - Created "Start application" workflow